cfbender/homelab/README.md

 ### traefik-forward-auth

 Uses [traefik-forward-auth](https://github.com/thomseddon/traefik-forward-auth) to handle OAuth through google.
 Just follow the setup instructions there, and fill in the relevant fields in env.

+This stack uses the TFA host mode, which is hosted at `AUTH_HOST`.
+Thus, the redirect URI you enter into google will be `https://<AUTH_HOST>/_oauth`.
+This way you don't need to make an individual entry for every subdomain.

 ### basicauth